‘Total War: Warhammer’ DLC News: Vampire Counts Get New Legendary Lord

 But of course, one can only expect such tactical advantage to come at a premium.
 There are speculations that while the Total War: Warhammer Bretonnia DLC is free, activating the new Legendary Lord might have a price tag according to PC Invasion.

 But there is still hope for players to get Isabella von Carstein free with the upcoming Bretonnia DLC.
 Apparently, Creative Assembly is willing to unleash the undead Legendary Lord into the Total War world without extra cost on the condition that the Total War: Warhammer game must win SEGA’s Make War Not Love contest.
-However, the developer is confusingly silent on what happens next should its strategy title lose the contest, prompting speculations that Isabella might be offered as a paid character instead.
+However, the developer is confusingly silent on what happens next should its strategy title lose the contest, prompting speculation that Isabella might be offered as a paid character instead.

 The upcoming Warhammer DLC will finally promote the Bretonnia faction into a fully playable race.
-Previously, the faction was only available for trading and as enemies in campaigns and could only be playable in Battle mode but in a very limited fashion, PCGamesN reported.
+Previously, the faction was only available for trading and as enemies in campaigns, and they were only playable in Battle mode in a very limited fashion, PCGamesN reported.

 The faction’s entry into the playable race arena should present gamers exciting strategy options to explore.
 While Creative Assembly has not yet released the full details on Bretonnia’s strengths and unique capabilities, the developer already revealed some exciting details about its leaders.

 For instance, the upcoming Total War: Warhammer DLC will introduce three Legendary Lords for Bretonnia.
-These are the Fay Enchantress who is Bretonnia’s chief sorceress, King Louren who uses the legendary half eagle half horse hippogryph as his mount, as well as the Grail seeker Alberic of Bordeleaux.
+These are the Fay Enchantress, who is Bretonnia’s chief sorceress, King Louren, who uses the legendary half eagle, half horse hippogryph as his mount, as well as the Grail-seeker, Alberic of Bordeleaux.

 Unfortunately, no details have been released on the special skills and abilities these Legendary Lords possess.
 Creative Assembly is expected to reveal more in the coming weeks as the DLC’s release date approaches.

 The developer has been generous to gamers lately, dropping free content regularly for Total War: Warhammer players to enjoy.
-Just recently, it made good of its promise to make the Legendary Lord Grombrindal The White Dwarf, who was introduce in November last year, available for everyone at no extra cost.
+Just recently, it made good onits promise to make the Legendary Lord Grombrindal The White Dwarf, who was introduced in November last year, available for everyone at no extra cost.

-The Total War: Warhammer Bretonnia DLC release date is slated this coming February 28.
+The Total War: Warhammer Bretonnia DLC release date is slated for this coming February 28.

 [Featured Image by Total War: Warhammer/Creative Assembly]